mkol5222/k8s-egress/NOTES.md

 #   and certificate issue CN=Forward Proxy
 # because HTTPS inspection is happeing by the proxy

+# we are lookig for custom header X-Own-Forwarded-For,
+# because httpbin.org does not display X-Forwarded-For header
+# that is also added and sent to the server

 # remove
 k -n squid delete pod squid
 k -n squid delete svc squid